xHeXifx/LANControl/README.md

 ## How to parse returned data

-Data is returned extreamly simply using flasks jsonify, each request will return 2 keys: success and data.
+Data is returned extremely simply using flasks jsonify, each request will return 2 keys: success and data.

 Structure looks as follows: